misterdjules/node-moray-client-repro/README.md

 ```

 Expected result: the program should exit gracefully.
-Actual result: the program hangs.
+Actual result: Most of the time, the program hangs.

 However, setting the `CONNECT_TIMEOUT` environment variable to some values
-will make this program exit as expected:
+will make this program exit as expected most of the time:

 ```
 $ CONNECT_TIMEOUT=200 node repro.js